 Is mortgage disability insurance worth it?

 Mortgage disability insurance may be worth it if you have a high-risk occupation or a pre-existing condition.
-Otherwise, you may be eligible for stronger disability insurance.
+Otherwise, you may be eligible for a stronger disability policy.

-Mortgage disability insurance is usually guaranteed issue, which means that if you have health problems or work in a high-risk profession, then it will be difficult to find alternative life or disability policies.
+Mortgage disability policies are usually guaranteed issue, which means that if you have health problems or work in a high-risk profession it won’t affect your approval for this coverage.
+However, finding alternative life or disability policies may be difficult.

 - You have pre-existing health conditions and work as a roofing contractor, which is considered a high-risk occupation.
 If you’re the sole breadwinner in your household, then a mortgage disability policy might make sense.
 It could be difficult for you to secure other forms of disability insurance, and your mortgage payments depend entirely on your ability to work.